Docusate sodium should only be used to provide short-term relief from constipation.

 Getting the most from your treatment

-- You can read more about how to prevent or treat constipation in adults and children in the separate leaflets called Constipation and Constipation in Children.
+- You can read more about how to prevent or treat constipation in adults and children in the separate leaflets called Constipation (for adults) and Constipation in Children.

 Can docusate sodium cause problems?